vortexnix/image-sizer/README.md

 ## Introduction

-sizer_image.py code resizes the imageis as per user input and and organizes them in separate folders.
+sizer_image.py code resizes the images as per user input and and organizes them in separate folders.
 Features include:
 - User can add as many category folders as needed (minimum 1 folder at least)
 - The script will automatically create the desired folders namely images1x, images2x etc if they don't exist.
 - Script also displays new and original dimensions